- She wrote the book on code breaking for the U.S. Army, and taught the first cryptography classes to soldiers in WWI.

 Meet Elizebeth Smith Friedman, college-educated Midwestern girl, who in 1916 went to work for an eccentric man with a team trying to locate Baconian ciphers in Shakespeare’s writings at Riverbank Laboratories in Illinois.
 She couldn’t find any ciphers, but she became interested in codes; how to create them, and how to decipher them.

-She found a partner in life and cryptography in William Friedman, and with their team they deciphered all federal encrypted information for eight months during World War I, and developed the instruction of soldiers in the art of code writing and code breaking by learning for themselves in the evening and writing the next day’s lesson.
+She found a partner in life and cryptography in William Friedman, and with their team they deciphered all federal encrypted information for eight months prior to the United States entering World War I. The two developed the instruction of soldiers in the art of code writing and code breaking by learning for themselves in the evening and writing the next day’s lesson.

 After the war, Elizebeth settled down to be a wife and mother, but her expertise was too valuable to the government.
-In 1923, she went to work for the U.S. Navy decrypting codes used by blockade runners during Prohibition.
-This work led Elizebeth to decoding for the U.S. Coast Guard full time; the only woman employed by the Coast Guard at the time.
+In 1923, she went to work for the U.S. Navy decrypting codes.
+This work led Elizebeth to decoding the communications of rum runners for the U.S. Coast Guard full time during Prohibition; the only woman employed by the Coast Guard at the time.
 She decoded 12,000 messages in three years, and her testimony sent 35 bootlegger bosses to prison in 1933.

 Elizebeth later assisted Canadian officials in the arrest of opium smugglers, and helped the U.S. Post Office catch a Nazi spy in New York City.

-During World War II, Elizebeth and her team of code breakers were primarily responsible for the identification of Nazi spies and their sympathizers in South America, but credit for their work which included solving three different Enigma machines was purloined by J. Edgar Hoover, who claimed his FBI agents were responsible.
+During World War II, Elizebeth and her small team of code breakers worked for the Navy, and were primarily responsible for the identification of Nazi spies and their sympathizers in South America.
+Credit for their work, which included solving three different Enigma machines, was purloined by J. Edgar Hoover, who claimed his FBI agents were responsible.

-At the time that Elizebeth and her team were working to break the Enigma codes, and then reverse-engineered an Enigma machine to enable faster decoding, she didn’t realize anyone else was working on the Enigma.
+At the time that Elizebeth and her team were working to break the Enigma codes, she didn’t realize anyone else was working on the Enigma.

-Many are familiar with the work of Alan Turing and Bletchley Park, but do not know that as a primary codebreaker for the U.S. Army, Elizebeth’s husband, William, was doing the exact same thing.
+Many are familiar with the work of Alan Turing and Bletchley Park, but do not know that as a primary codebreaker for the U.S. Army, Elizebeth’s husband, William, was doing the exact same thing with his large team at Arlington Hall.
 They came home from work each evening, and talked over dinner together without knowing what projects the other was working on.
+The Secrecy Act did not permit them to discuss work, even though they were doing the same job for different branches of the U.S. military.

 The William and Elizebeth Smith Friedman collections are available to researchers, and portions have been digitized.

-For those who are interested in learning more about Elizebeth, there are two January happenings that will further acquaint people:
+For those who are interested in learning more about Elizebeth, visit her Marshall Foundation Library collection.

 Notes: